greyscale-io/greyscale_rails/README.md

 * `driver`: tells the application to load the proper data fetcher.
 The options are
   * `yaml`: will load yaml files from your local file system folder, specified by `data_root`
-  * `greyscale`: will load data from a remote server that complies to the Greyscale.io API standard
+  * `greyscale`: will load data from a remote server that complies to the Greyscale.io API standard (in progress)
 * `data_root`: the root path of the source from which you want to load your data
 * `revision_root`: the root path of the source from which you load data [previews](#patchable)
 * `app_id`: Your app's Greyscale.io API id